AyyappaReddy21/Causal-Bayesian-Networks-for-RA-Diagnosis/README.md

-# Code to simulate a dataset similar to the paper and compare a knowledge-based Bayesian-style model
+# To simulate a dataset similar to the paper and compare a knowledge-based Bayesian-style model
 # with data-driven models.

 import numpy as np